aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 articleTitle: Mail Merge Template
 linktitle: Mail Merge Template
 type: docs
-description: "Create a mail merge template to define fixed content in output documents, and then generate merge documents using the merge fields in C#."
+description: "Create a Mail Merge template to define fixed content in output documents, and then generate merge documents using the merge fields in C#."
-keywords: "create mail merge template с#"
+keywords: "create Mail Merge template с#"
 weight: 10
 url: /net/mail-merge-template/
 timestamp: 2024-07-11-08-07-06
 ---

-It is common to use a merge template as the base document for a mail merge operation either if it is a simple mail merge or mail merge with regions.
+It is common to use a merge template as the base document for a Mail Merge operation either if it is a simple Mail Merge or Mail Merge with regions.
 Mail merge with regions is more powerful and popular than the simple mail merge.
-Simple mail merge is considered as a particular case of mail merge with regions where the region is the entire document.
+Simple Mail Merge is considered as a particular case of Mail Merge with regions where the region is the entire document.
 All is explained in the next article “Types of Mail Merge Operation” in more detail.

-The template ensures that the text in the output merged document is formatted correctly, and the mail merge operation guarantees that the text from the data source is correctly entered into the merge template.
+The template ensures that the text in the output merged document is formatted correctly, and the Mail Merge operation guarantees that the text from the data source is correctly entered into the merge template.

-Aspose.Words provides the ability to create a mail merge template to define fixed content and then generate merge documents using the merge fields.
+Aspose.Words provides the ability to create a Mail Merge template to define fixed content and then generate merge documents using the merge fields.
 Thus, the merge template will have the necessary text, which is the same in all of the output documents, and the merge fields to fill in the changing content.
 As a result, information from the specified data source will be added to the merge template through these fields during the generation of the merged document.

 ## What is a Mail Merge Template

-A mail merge template is a personalized document that contains the fixed data and the merged fields where you want the variable text to be.
+A Mail Merge template is a personalized document that contains the fixed data and the merged fields where you want the variable text to be.
 A merge template can be in any format that supports fields, for example, DOC, DOCX, DOT, DOTX, RTF.
 In addition, you can also use the mustache template that is explained in the article “Mustache Template Syntax” in more detail.

 You can create a merge template to be a model for new documents, and it should include the main text that needs to be the same for each version of the merged document.
 Adding merge fields inside the template will represent the personalization data such as names or addresses that are fetched from a data source.
-A mail merge operation will automatically insert the personalization data from your data source to your merge template document.
+A Mail Merge operation will automatically insert the personalization data from your data source to your merge template document.

-In addition, you can add a mail merge region in your template by inserting two mail merge fields to mark the beginning and the end of the mail region.
+In addition, you can add a Mail Merge region in your template by inserting two Mail Merge fields to mark the beginning and the end of the mail region.
 The next article “Types of Mail Merge Operation” explains that in more detail.

 ## Create a Mail Merge Template